ctylerg/ctylerg.github.io/_posts/2015-06-01-Old-Skool-Pool.markdown

 ---
 layout: post
 title:  "Old Skool Pool"
-description: I used Sinatra with plenty of javascript to create a game where users guess the past years of the NCAA men's basketball tournament
+description: I used Sinatra with plenty of javascript to create a game where users guess the past years of the NCAA men's basketball tournament.
 date:   2015-06-01 10:34:07
 categories: sinatra javascript jQuery github bootstrap nokogiri ajax postgresql
 ---